HSB3119-0337/REPORT--GROUP-9/README.md

 HEIGHT ISSUES

-    In the data set, the height vector was set up in the format 'feet-inches' which means a height of 70 inches would read '6-10' as 6 feet ten inches.
-Since this makes calculations more difficult, I have written the following code to convert these values to the equivalent numbers in inches.
+   In the dataset, the height information is provided in the format 'feet-inches', where a height of 70 inches would be represented as '6-10', meaning 6 feet 10 inches.
+Since this format can complicate calculations, I have written the following code to convert these values into the equivalent number of inches.

                                 print(players['height'].head(4))